dravila-sl/Research-Data-Management-Framework/data-repo.md

 # Data Repository

-In generally, data repository is a storage place for data.
+In general, data repository is a storage place for data.
 Storing research data during research is just as important as storing data after research is completed.
 It is recommanded by [DFG](https://zenodo.org/records/6472827#.ZD-taYTP02w) as a good scientific practice to store the research data for at least ten years.
 Additionally, a key aspect of FAIR prinicples is to ensure that your reseach data remains [findable]() and [accessible]() long after the research project is completed.

 ### What can your research project benefit from using data repository?